216 Best Restaurants in Iceland

 • Baccalá pizza

-Akureyri’s favorite bakery gets a lot of business from locals but still flies under visitors' radar.
-Like most Icelandic bakeries, the shelves are stacked with Danish pastries, freshly baked bread, sandwiches, and cakes—but the quality here puts them a cut above the rest.
-It’s by the Glerá river, about a 10-minute walk from the city center.
+Akureyri’s favorite bakery gets a lot of business from locals but still flies under the radar for many visitors.
+As at most Icelandic bakeries, the shelves are stacked with Danish pastries, freshly baked bread, sandwiches, and cakes—but the quality here puts them a cut above the rest.
+It’s by the Glerá River, about a 10-minute walk from the city center.

 Hungry locals and visitors all come to Berlin (no relation to the city or German food) for the eggs, bacon, and baked tomatoes served on thick crusty bread with a side of juicy fruits.
 For those with a sweet tooth, the Belgian waffles will no doubt hit the spot.